ROCm/rocDecode/docs/how-to/using-rocdecode.rst

 The ``rocDecCreateVideoParser()`` API creates a video parser object for the codec that you specify.
 The API takes ``max_num_decode_surfaces``, which determines the Decoded Picture Buffer (DPB) size for decoding.
-When creating a parser object, the application needs to register certain callback functions with the driver, which is called from the parser during decode.
+When creating a parser object, the application must register certain callback functions with the driver, which is called from the parser during decode.

 * ``pfn_sequence_callback`` is called when the parser encounters a new sequence header.
 The parser informs you of the minimum number of surfaces needed by the parser's DPB to successfully decode